Pan de Muerto Traditional Recipe

 What is Pan de Muerto?

-The Meaning Of Bread of The Dead
+Bread of The Dead Meaning

-Pan de Muerto is an essential part of the Ofrenda de Muertos, a home altar made with various foods and items to honor the deceased family members during the Day of the Dead.
+Bread of the Dead is an essential part of the Ofrenda de Muertos, a home altar made with various foods and items to honor the deceased family members during the Día de Muertos (Day of the Dead) on November 2.

 The most popular is characterized by being circular in shape, which represents the cycle of life and death, with a small circle at the top simulating the skull, and four dough figures in the shape of “bones”, precisely to represent death.